-VMware remains a bellwether — as they go, so goes the enterprise.
+VMware trends remain a bellwether — as they go, so goes the enterprise.
 When the ServerCentral team went out to Las Vegas for VMworld 2018, it was with an eye on what’s changing and what it means for our clients.

 The five-day event covers a lot of ground, and so did we.